Connecticut Route 81: Route description

-Route 81 begins at an intersection with US 1 in the town center of Clinton and heads north as Hull Street then quickly shifts to High Street.
-It intersects with I-95 (exit 63) about 0.7 mi north of US 1 and passes in front of the Clinton Crossing outlet mall before heading into the town of Killingworth.
+Route 81 begins at an intersection with U.S. Route 1 (US 1) in the town center of Clinton and heads north as Hull Street then quickly shifts to High Street.
+It intersects with Interstate 95 (I-95) about 0.7 mi north of US 1 and passes in front of the Clinton Crossing outlet mall before heading into the town of Killingworth.
 North of I-95 in Clinton, the road is known as Killingworth Turnpike.
 In Killingworth, Route 81 becomes Clinton Road and has a junction with Route 80 south of the town center at a rotary.
 North of Route 80, the road becomes known as Higganum Road, intersecting with Route 148 north of the town center before crossing into the town of Haddam.
-In Haddam, Route 81 is known as Killingworth Road and has an interchange with Route 9 at exit 9 before ending at an intersection with Route 154 in the village of Higganum.
+In Haddam, Route 81 is known as Killingworth Road and has an interchange with Route 9 before ending at an intersection with Route 154 in the village of Higganum.